Huntsville Council has voted in favour of allowing private recreational cannabis dispensaries to set up shop in the community.

 Municipalities were asked by the Province to simply opt-in or opt-out of the program by January 22, 2019.

-According to a report provided to council at its December 12 meeting by Economic Development Officer Scott Ovell, municipalities that opt-in could be financial beneficiaries of the sale of cannabis.
+According to a report provided to council at its December 12 meeting by Economic Development Coordinator Scott Ovell, municipalities that opt-in could be financial beneficiaries of the sale of cannabis.

 “If Ontario’s portion of the federal excise duty on recreational cannabis over the first two years of legalization exceeds $100 million, the Province will provide 50 per cent of the surplus to municipalities that have opted-in only as of January 22, 2019,” wrote Ovell.